 Tap-water iontophoresis, a process in which a weak electrical current is applied to the sweaty areas (typically palms or soles) for 10 to 20 minutes, is sometimes used.
 This routine is done daily for 1 week and then repeated weekly or about twice per month.

 Botulinum toxin type A can be injected directly into the armpits, palms, or forehead to inactivate the nerves that trigger sweating.
 It prevents sweating for about 5 months depending on the dose.
-These injections are effective but can cause muscle weakness and headache and are expensive.
+These injections are effective but can cause muscle weakness and headache, are painful, and are expensive.
+Also, treatment must be repeated 2 to 3 times per year.
 Because the Food and Drug Administration (FDA) has approved botulinum toxin type A only for excessively sweaty armpits, its use at other sites may not be covered by insurance.

-If other treatments are not effective, various surgical procedures to control severe sweating may be tried.
+Surgical procedures to control severe sweating may be tried if other treatments are not effective.
 Excessive sweating limited to the armpits is sometimes treated by removing the sweat glands via surgery or liposuction.
-Excessive sweating limited to the palms can be treated by a procedure called endoscopic transthoracic sympathectomy, in which the nerves leading to the sweat glands are cut.
-However, surgery can cause permanent complications such as phantom sweating (a sensation of sweating, but no sweat exists), compensatory sweating (increased sweating in untreated parts of the body), gustatory sweating, nerve pain, and Horner syndrome.
+Excessive sweating limited to the palms can be treated by a procedure called endoscopic transthoracic sympathectomy, in which the nerves near the spinal column in the chest leading to the sweat glands are cut.
+However, surgery can cause permanent complications such as phantom sweating (a sensation of sweating, but no sweat exists), compensatory sweating (increased sweating in untreated parts of the body), gustatory sweating, nerve pain, and Horner syndrome Horner Syndrome Horner syndrome affects one side of the face, causing the eyelid to droop, the pupil to become small (constricted), and sweating to decrease.
+The cause is disruption of the nerve fibers that... read more .
 Compensatory hyperhidrosis is most common after endoscopic transthoracic sympathectomy, develops in up to 80% of people, and can be disabling and far worse than the original problem.

-Body odor (bromhidrosis) can be treated by cleansing twice daily with soap and water or, if this is ineffective, with other measures used to treat bromhidrosis.
+Sometimes hyperhidrosis can lead to body odor (bromhidrosis Body Odor Body odor that is excessive or abnormal (bromhidrosis) is the result of the breakdown of sweat by bacteria and yeasts that normally live on the skin.
+(See also Introduction to Sweating Disorders... read more ), which can be treated by cleansing twice daily with soap and water or, if this is ineffective, with other measures used to treat bromhidrosis.